 3. Funny GIFs and Memes (have a designated channel for these, so they don't take over the work feed).

 Do Something Together

-Laura MacPherson, B2B SaaS Freelance Content Strategist, Brand Strategist, and Copywriter says, "One thing I've seen working really well is to do a live activity together via Zoom or Teams — like a live mid-day walk, meditation session, or yoga session."
+Laura MacPherson, a B2B SaaS Freelance Content Strategist, Brand Strategist, and Copywriter, says, "One thing I've seen working really well is to do a live activity together via Zoom or Teams—like a live mid-day walk, meditation session, or yoga session."

 And if the idea of group yoga is a no-go at your company, many remote teams are hosting virtual happy hours.